nouex/node-emitter-details/README.md

   * `opts` an options object where:

-    * `excludedEvents`, is an array of events to disregard and not track
+    * `excludeEvents`, is an array of events to disregard and not track

-    * `excludedHandlers`, is an array of handlers to disregard and not track
+    * `excludeHandlers`, is an array of handlers to disregard and not track

     * `saveInactiveEventDetails`, is a boolean indicating if it should keep the memory of an EventDetails whose events have all been removed